Frequently asked questions about health insurance rates

 - If there are any benefit changes

-To see a summary for any rate request, go to the health rate search site, find the company name, and look under documents.
+To see a summary for any rate request, go to the health rate search site, find the company name, and look under "Request details."

 The data in the summaries is supplied by the company.
 Part of our rate review includes double-checking and verifying the company's information.
 If we disagree with the company's data, we may disapprove the rate.